karenyyng/AirlineDelayBenchmark/README.md

 	* the converted HDF5 files take up 210 GB (because NaNs are stored as 64 bit floats, and other metadata for the column variable types)

+# Installation
+Please navigate to the `config` directory and read the `README.md` in that directory.

 # Data source of the airline delay data

 This is a very popular dataset that has been in numerous ML examples.